hzw-the-programmer/playground/docs/reading/Benjamin Franklin.md

 To pour forth benefits for the common good is divine.

-he created an image for himself, assoudously honing the virtues - deligenice, frugality, honesty - of a good shopkeeper and beneficent member of community.
+he created an image for himself as a simple yet striving tradesman, assiduously honing the virtues - diligence, frugality, honesty - of a good shopkeeper and beneficent member of community.

-Through his self-improvement tips for caltivating personal virtues and his civic-improvement schemes for furthering common good, he helped to create, and to celebrate a new ruling class of ordinary people.
+Through his self-improvement tips for caltivating personal virtues and his civic-improvement schemes for furthering common good, he helped to create, and to celebrate a new ruling class of ordinary citizens.

-the most interesting thing that Franklin invented, and continually reinvented, was himself. in the process, he created a new American archetype, portrayed it in public, and polished it for posterity.
+the most interesting thing that Franklin invented, and continually reinvented, was himself. in the process, he carefully crafted his own persona, portrayed it in public, and polished it for posterity.

-we can easily imagine treat him a beer after work, showing him the latest digital devices, sharing the business plane as a new ventrue, discusing the politic and policy.
+we can easily imagine having a beer with him after work, showing him how to use the latest digital device, sharing the business plan for a new venture, and discussing the most recent political scandals or policy ideas.

-our founding Yamppy.
+our founding Yuppie.

+industry and frugality are means of procuring wealth and thereby securing virtue.